jepiqueau/stencil-assemblyscript-webassembly-examples/readme.md

-# Stencil App using Webassembly
+# Stencil App using WebAssembly and AssemblyScript

-This Stencil App use a simple approach to use Webassembly without interfering with the compiling Stencil process.
-It is the result of curiosity and few days work to answer the following question " Can we integrate and use the WebAssembly technology inside Stencil? " which was posted in the Slack Stencil General Channel.
+This Stencil App demonstrates the use of Webassembly by integrating AssemblyScript in the compiling Stencil process.

 The approach taken consist of:

-- creating Webassembly .wasm files outside Stencil in WebAssembly Studio https://webassembly.studio/
+- creating Webassembly typescript files in an assembly project folder
-- include the .wasm files in your Stencil App as assets
+- compiling the WebAssembly typescript files to .wasm files stored in src/wasm folder

-WebAssembly Studio can create .wasm files from C, Rust and AssemblyScript (Typescript) Projects.
+- developping Stencil Web Components using the WebAssembly .wasm files
+- compiling Stencil Application

+if you wish to use WebAssembly written in C, C++ or Rust, you create them outside the project, compile them with Emscripten and store the .wasm files directly into the src/wasm folder. (see example add.wasm written in C).

 The application demonstrates the use of:

 - add integer number created in a c project and compile as add.wasm in WebAsembly Studio
+- integer operators (addition, substraction, multiplication, division)
 - n-body solar system taken from the AssemblyScript example https://github.com/AssemblyScript/assemblyscript/tree/master/examples/n-body
 - game of life taken also from the AssemblyScript example https://github.com/AssemblyScript/assemblyscript/tree/master/examples/game-of-life